39555/kobuleti/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://stand-with-ukraine.pp.ua)

 ## About
-`kobuleti` is an online RPG game that revolves around playing cards.
+`kobuleti` is an online RPG game with playing cards.
 The game story is about the village of `Kobuleti`.
 It draws inspiration from `Ascension` by game designer [Antony Ngo] which uses playing cards.

 [Antony Ngo]: https://www.youtube.com/watch?v=NwLkOBRf1iM&ab_channel=AnthonyNgo